 by Rachel Walker

-There is no end of advice for how to optimize your ski vacation.
+There is no end of advice on how to optimize your ski vacation.
 Countless websites offer discounted lodging; less expensive lift tickets can be found for those who sleuth; and for the family that wants to ski together?
 The blogosphere has you covered.
 But what if the problem—i.e. that obstacle between your driveway and the mountains—isn’t motivation, but simple confusion?

 I had this thought recently, as my family and I headed out on our umpteenth ski trip for the season.
-Because we go somewhere new almost every weekend, and because my husband and I don’t mind strapping our four and six year old sons in the car and driving for hours, we have got this head-out-the-door-for-skiing thing dialed.
+Because we go somewhere new almost every weekend, and because my husband and I don’t mind strapping our four and six-year-old sons in the car and driving for hours, we have got this head-out-the-door-for-skiing thing dialed.